OmprakashD20/elysiajs-starter-template/README.md

   - [x] Password reset functionality
   - [x] OAuth with Google
   - [x] OAuth with GitHub
-- [x] Drizzle ORM setup and basic schema
-- [x] PostgreSQL connection and configuration
-- [ ] Basic project structure and conventions
-- [x] Initial route setup
-- [x] Environment configuration

 ## Authentication

-This template will use Lucia for authentication, providing a comprehensive set of features:
+This template uses Lucia for authentication, providing a comprehensive set of features:

 1. **Email and Password Authentication**: Traditional sign-up and login functionality.
 2. **Email Verification**: Ensure user emails are valid and reduce spam accounts.